SaltyMonkey/justclash/README.md

 sh <(wget -O - https://raw.githubusercontent.com/saltymonkey/justclash/refs/heads/main/service.sh)
 ```

-This method will automatically download and execute the installation script, handling the setup for you.
+This method will allow automatically download, execute the installation script and install justclash with minimal manual input, handling the setup for you.

 ### 2. Download Prebuilt Packages from Releases